ParkenDD/park-api-v3/README.md

 Additionally, there should be a suitable ParkAPI v3 converter at ParkAPI-sources to convert pushed data in ParkAPI v3's internal format.
 It has to have the same source UID as the one configured in the `SERVER_AUTH_USERS` config.

-Push services have four different entrypoints for common data formats: XML, JSON, CSV and XLSX.
+Push services have four different entrypoints for common data formats: XML, JSON, CSV and XLSX which are all different endpoints.
 The endpoints do some basic file loading and then hand it over to ParkAPI-sources.

 If you want to create new data sources, please have a look at [ParkAPI-sources' README.md](https://github.com/ParkenDD/ParkAPI2-sources#pushed-data-1).